aaditeynair/termnames.nvim/README.md

 - Closes open terminal if called without arguments
 - Pass the name of a terminal to close that terminal

+#### TermRefresh

+- Call command to reopen the terminal buffers and update the buffer handles
+- Call after loading a new directory or loading a session

+I have tried to automate the above step but for the life of me, I can't figure it out.
+If you find a fix or identify where I messed, please open a pull request.

 ### API